pretix/pretix/doc/development/api/plugins.rst

 category           string               Category of a plugin.
 Either one of ``"FEATURE"``, ``"PAYMENT"``,
                                         ``"INTEGRATION"``, ``"CUSTOMIZATION"``, ``"FORMAT"``, or ``"API"``,
                                         or any other string.
-visible            boolean (optional)   ``True`` by default, can hide a plugin so it cannot be normally activated. restricted         boolean (optional)   ``False`` by default, restricts a plugin such that it can only be enabled
+picture            string (optional)    Path to a picture resolvable through the static file system. featured           boolean (optional)   ``False`` by default, can promote a plugin if it's something many users will want, use carefully. visible            boolean (optional)   ``True`` by default, can hide a plugin so it cannot be normally activated. restricted         boolean (optional)   ``False`` by default, restricts a plugin such that it can only be enabled
                                         for an event by system administrators / superusers.